yashthipsay/yashthipsay/README.md

 🔧 Backend Engineer: I specialize in ethers.js, TypeScript, and API development, bringing a strong foundation in backend engineering to every project I undertake.

-🔐 Smart Contract Security: Recently, I interned as a Smart Contract Security Intern at Nethermind Pvt Ltd, where I deepened my understanding of blockchain security and contributed to various projects.
+🔐 Smart Contract Security: Recently, I interned as a Smart Contract Security Intern at [Nethermind](https://github.com/NethermindEth), where I deepened my understanding of blockchain security and contributed to various projects.

 🌐 Blockchain Enthusiast: Actively seeking internships and opportunities to gain more experience in Blockchain Technology.
-I’m passionate about building secure and efficient blockchain applications.
+I’m passionate about creating secure and efficient blockchain applications.

 📚 Learning & Development: Currently enhancing my skills in smart contract auditing to ensure the integrity and security of decentralized applications.